 - Who are your near competitors?

-- What problems do your product or service cater to?
+- What problems does your product or service cater to?

 - Why should your customers choose you over your competitors?